Gardeners often worry about the threat of freezing temperatures and frosts that can harm or even kill plants and damage crops.

-- Rime happens when water is deposited in liquid form through dew or fog which then freezes.
+- Rime — happens when water is deposited in liquid form through dew or fog, which then freezes.
 Rime has a glazed appearance.

 Effects of Freezing Temperatures on Plants

 For all but the most tender plants, it doesn’t matter whether the conditions produced a frost or a freeze.
 What’s important is how cold it got and for how long.

-|Temperature||Term(s)||Effect on Plants|
+|Temperature||Type||Effect on Plants|

-|Down to 28° F for only a couple of hours||Light Frost,|
+|Down to 28° F for a couple of hours||Light Frost,|

 |Usually only harms very tender plants.
 Ice forms only on the outside of the plant.|

 |Damages foliage and blossoms.
 Ice forms inside the plant, causing plant cells to burst.
 Will kill back root-hardy perennials and damage crops.|

-|Below 25° F for several hours||Severe freeze||Causes damage to many plants, mostly through desiccation (drying).|
+|Below 25° F for several hours||Severe freeze||Extremely cold weather causes damage to many plants, mostly through desiccation (drying).|

 The average first and last frost dates for a given area usually refer to the occurrence of killing frosts.
 These are most often caused by fronts of arctic air moving in and are more indicative of seasonal change.

-- Houseplants and tropicals.
+- Houseplants and tropicals

-- Spring-blooming shrubs and trees such as azalea, rhododendron, and cherry.
+- Spring-blooming shrubs and trees such as azalea, rhododendron, and cherry

-- Citrus trees.
+- Citrus trees

-- Tender bulbs such as dahlia and elephant ear.
+- Tender bulbs such as dahlia and elephant ear

-- Warm-season vegetables such as tomato, corn, and pepper.
+- Warm-season vegetables such as tomato, corn and pepper

-- Warm-season annuals such as impatiens, petunia, and geranium.
+- Warm-season annuals such as impatiens, petunia, and geranium

 - Bring Indoors: Frost-tender plants in containers should be brought inside during cold weather.
 Dig up tender bulbs and store them in a cool dry place.